milikhin/seabass2/README.md

     HTML5 application optimised for mobile WebView runtime

 The two components interact using a simple message-based API.
-In Sailfish OS messages are delivered using `navigator.qt` API, UBports uses webpage URL and JS calls
+In Sailfish OS messages are delivered using `navigator.qt` API, UBports uses webpage URL and direct JS calls

 ## Directory structure